Google Chrome Frame is to be retired early next year, Google has announced.

 “We see the retirement of Chrome Frame as evidence of just how far the web has come.” – Google

-Google reason that as more people are now using modern browsers that natively support newer web technologies the need for a feature like Chrome Frame is lessened.
+Google reason that since more people are using modern browsers that natively support newer web technologies the need for a feature like Chrome Frame is reduced.

 The plugin saw limited use by desktop users.
 It was mainly adopted by businesses and enterprise users who were ‘locked’ into using older versions of Internet Explorer.